qianglise/python-for-hpc/content/cupy.md

 ### Matrix type (numpy.matrix)

 SciPy returns numpy.matrix (a subclass of numpy.ndarray) when dense matrices are computed from sparse matrices (e.g., coo_matrix + ndarray).
 However, CuPy returns cupy.ndarray for such operations.

 There is no plan to provide numpy.matrix equivalent in CuPy.
 This is because the use of numpy.matrix is no longer recommended since NumPy 1.15.

 ### Data types

 Data type of CuPy arrays cannot be non-numeric like strings or objects.
-See Overview for details.

 ### Universal Functions only work with CuPy array or scalar

 Unlike NumPy, Universal Functions in CuPy only work with CuPy array or scalar.
 They do not accept other objects (e.g., lists or numpy.ndarray).

 ```
 np.power([np.arange(5)], 2)